 Sheila’s talent for designing was recognised throughout her time at college, where she won several awards and bursaries.
 Graduating in 1967 with a Diploma in Arts and Crafts, Sheila was awarded a postgraduate diploma for a further year’s professional training.

 In 1968, after receiving a highly commended postgraduate diploma, Sheila was awarded the Helen A. Rose prize for most promising student.
 She went on to travel extensively around Germany, Switzerland and the Netherlands, visiting leading designers including Friedrich Becker and Paul G. Hartkopf, an experience Sheila described as “unforgettable”.

-Upon completion of her travels Sheila spent 8 years with Corocraft, the world's largest and leading costume jewellery company of the 1960's.
-During this time Sheila won numerous prizes for her designs in the Goldsmiths, Silversmiths and Jewellers Art Council Competition.
-She also found time to meet and marry her husband, Rick Fleet!
+In 1969, after completing her travels, Sheila joined Corocraft, the world’s largest costume jewellery company of the 1960s.
+She spent eight years working as a designer and modelmaker for Corocraft, and during this time won numerous prizes for her designs in the Goldsmiths, Silversmiths and Jewellers Art Council Competition.

 While in London, Sheila met her future husband, Rick, a talented blacksmith and photographer, and in 1977 they relocated to Orkney, where Sheila joined Ortak, a local jewellery company, as their first professional designer and modelmaker.